lcarlesso/angular2-product-listing/README.md

 $ ng serve
 ```

-It will be running on port 8000.
+It will be running on port 4200.

-In order to access, go to http://localhost:8000
+**In order to access, go to http://localhost:4200**

-to add, delete or update products consider accessing the backend API